-Tve seen kids turn around academically ... and families realize that they can do so many things for themselves that they were not aware of," Ms. Arquilla, also of Dayton's Community Connections, said.
+"Tve seen kids turn around academically ... and families realize that they can do so many things for themselves that they were not aware of," Ms. Arquilla, also of Dayton's Community Connections, said.

-"We found kids who could not see or could not hear" or lacked clothing and food, Ms. Garrison said services in the community."
+"We found kids who could not see or could not hear" or lacked clothing and food, Ms. Garrison said.